littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

 ## WIP
 As with most things in life, this README is work in progress!
 It's a living document that changes as we improve.
+Would you let us know if you see how it can be improved?
+Feel free to open up a pullrequest, or send us a message at hello@46elks.com!

 ## Call for contributions
 ### Acessability - language